vscav/2048/README.md

     yarn deploy

 It will deploy the game to [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
-The game will thenbe live [here](https://vscav.github.io/2048/).
+The game will then be live [here](https://vscav.github.io/2048/).

 ## Resources